Formulating Sprays for Personal Use

 There are many options for a preservative but here we will discuss the use of alcohol for a preservative.
 The correct alcohol not only can preserve your product, it also works as a proper solubilizer and diluter for your essential oils.

 The type and amount of alcohol you use plays an important part.
 It must be 190 proof Ethanol (grain alcohol) for it to work.
 The other three types, methyl, propyl and butyl alcohol will not work.
 Let’s look at what ethanol alcohol is and how it works.
+It is also used in many many medications, behind and over the counter and has been for many years.

 Ethanol is a simple chemical compound that is used in many products such as foods, alcohol, cosmetics, perfumes and cleaning products.
 Because it is cidal, it’s capable if killing off living microorganisms and has also been used in medications for many, many years.